 - Reimbursement: The grant will include a fixed amount of money, to cover registration and test fee expenses, and to be announced following the application deadline.
 The grant will be paid to the grant receiver after attending the course.
 This will require the bank details of the grant recepient and confirmation of attendance to be forwarded to the ESPR Office (email: email@example.com).

-The grant applications need to be submitted by May 25, 2021 at the latest.
+The grant applications need to be submitted yearly by August 25, at the latest.
 Grant applications received after this date will not be considered.

 Grant applications will be reviewed by the ESPR education committee and sent to the ESPR board for approval.
 The decision of the ESPR board is final.